in44pavel/drum-sounds/README.md

 # drum-sounds
-for drim machine fcc project
+for drum machine fcc project
+a collection of .wav sounds to be chosen from